May 1st, 1998 – November 26th, 2012

 – Leyla Beban, January 2011

 Leyla loved to read from her earliest days.
 Even when she was months old she would sit in rapt attention as you read her a picture book.
 As she became more independent she would surround herself in books and spend literally hours looking through them, every now and then popping up to ask for someone to read her a few.
 Once she began to read she would become totally immersed in the stories to the near total exclusion of all outside activity.
 She seemed not to hear any sounds outside her own head, sometimes to the frustration of her parents and sister – she couldn’t be bothered with anything but her books and the adventures they engendered in her imagination.
 As she got older she became remarkably adept at multitasking, as long as one of the tasks was reading!
 She could walk through the house or down the street or make a snack and navigate seemingly through a sixth sense or her lizard brain, the whole time with her nose buried in the pages of the book and her mind in another world or another time.
 People who didn’t know her name or anything about her knew her as the girl who was always reading.
-Here is a poem she wrote on how she felt about books and reading, and trees.
-Here is a school writing assignment on ‘Home is where…?’ in which she describes being at home in books.

 When Leyla wasn’t reading she loved to be outside ‘exploring’, whether it was her neighborhood or a park, outdoors at the beach or open space, or even inside a Home Depot, she soaked up the world with intense curiosity and a sense of adventurousness.
 The woods around her middle school, Nueva, were a particular favorite of hers and after school, while waiting for her ride home, she would hike through the oak woodlands on the trails and deer paths around campus.
 She loved to climb trees and her friends at Nueva often recount a story of a time a few of them climbed a tree with her on campus.
 Most of them weren’t regular tree climbers like Leyla and they stayed in the lower few branches while Leyla climbed as high as the branches would support her.
 The principal came along and admonished them to get out of the tree, and her friends climbed down to be lectured on staying out of the trees.
 Leyla, however, had managed to get high enough up and separated from the group that she wasn’t seen and was spared the lecture, securing for herself a reputation for adventurousness.